 (U) Sharing of visa records within the Department and with other consular sections is governed by CA policy, which states that access to any visa record is authorized only as required for the performance of official duties.

 9 FAM 603.2-5 (U) Sharing Visa Information with Congress

 a.
 (U) Congressional Requests regarding visa status: Consular posts will likely receive congressional requests on visa applicants, such as the status of visa case.
-See 9 FAM 603.2-10 for requests from a Congressional office is clearly representing the interests of the applicant and not those of a party who is adverse to the issuance of a visa the applicant.
+See 9 FAM 603.2-10 for information on responding to requests from a Congressional office that is clearly representing the interests of the applicant and not those of a party who is adverse to the issuance of a visa the applicant.
 See also 9 FAM 601.7-3 on correspondence with Congressional offices and 9 FAM 601.7-5 paragraph c for an example of an electronic response to a Member of Congress.

 b.
 (U) Requests from Congressional Committees: Under INA section 222(f), the State Department may transmit visa records to a Congressional Committee or subcommittee under certain conditions.
 First, a formal request must be made in writing by the chairperson or ranking member of the committee or subcommittee.
 Second, the request must indicate that the requested records will be used to support the formulation, amendment, administration, or enforcement of U.S. law.
 For instance, the Committees on the Judiciary, Homeland Security, and Foreign Relations have jurisdiction over immigration matters, and therefore requests for visa records from these committees are likely to be for the purpose of the formulation or amendment of U.S. law relating to immigration.

 9 FAM 603.2-6 (U) Sharing Visa Information with Other U.S. departments, Agencies or Entities